 Welcome to ‘Preston’s Hidden Gem’.
 Winckley Square is in the city centre, a short stroll from Fishergate.
 It is unique and one of the finest examples of a Georgian square in the NW with a compelling history.

-Here is a link to our latest newsletter: Winckley Square Times: Issue 31: Spring 2024 It contains a great article by Steve Harrison ” WINCKLEY SQUARE: AT THE HEART OF GOVERNMENT/ EDUCATION IN ENGLAND”.
-Dates for your diary 9 Spring Friends of Winckley Square Guided Walks.
+Here is a link to our latest newsletter: Winckley Square Times: Issue 32: Summer 2024 It contains a great article by Michael Akers ” A MONUMENTAL DECISION: 14th EARL OF DERBY, EDWARD SMITH STANLEY 1799-1869″.
+Dates for your diary 14 Summer Friends of Winckley Square Guided Walks and Talks.
 See Page 4 of the newsletter for more information.
-They will be put on the Trybooking website soon.
+They are all on the Trybooking website

 Thinking of buying a birthday present?
 Why not consider a ‘Friend of Winckley Square Gift Voucher’ for lovers of local history? £5 and £10 vouchers are available that can be used on our guided walks or talks.